BergQuester/bergquester.github.io/_posts/2023-02-13-up-your-video-and-audio-conference-game.md

 # Microphone

-I find that using the mic feature of BlueTooth headphones dramatically cuts into the audio quality going both ways.
+I find that using the mic feature of Bluetooth headphones dramatically cuts into the audio quality going both ways.
 By using a separate, high-quality mic, this issue can be bypassed.
 The call software may complain that you are using a different audio device for input and output and may cause feedback issues, but using headphones or earbuds eliminates this issue.

 Get a good mic, like what [Blue](https://www.bluemic.com/en-us/) offers.
 I don't know how often I have been on calls with people with poor mics who don't pick up their voices well or drop out entirely.
 A good mic can make you sound like you are in the same room.
 You don't have to go for recording studio mics, but certainly something above average.
 I use a Blue Yeti mic.

+Travel tip: It may not be feasable to travel with a wired mic.
+Try using your latop's mic instead.
+Test the audio quality by recording an audio snippet locally to make sure it sounds good.
+You may find your Bluetooh audio device has better quality.
+It's a tradeoff.

 # Camera